-Eight shared commitments to action address immediate priorities and will strengthen partnerships and capacity for collective action over the life of the plan.
+Under the 2014-2019 Strategic Plan, eight shared commitments to action addressed the immediate priorities and sought to strengthen partnerships and capacity for collective action over the life of the plan.

 The 2014-2019 Strategic Plan has resulted in five Action Plans that address priorities outlined under the shared commitments to action.